Structural Complexities of Matching Mechanisms: Concurrent Representation Complexity

-In this section, we study the complexity of the mechanism designer simply describing or representing the matching to all of the applicants.
-In particular, we study the task of posting some black-board certificate $C$ such that each applicant $d$ can figure out their own match using $C$ (as well as their privately known preferences $P_d$, and for the priority-based mechanisms $\TTC$ and $\DA$, also the publicly known priorities $Q$).
+Having established our general model in \autoref{sec:protocol-models}, we now define our protocols and complexity measures capturing how hard a mechanism is to represent.
+In particular, we study the task of posting some blackboard certificate $C$ such that each applicant $d$ can figure out their own match using $C$ (as well as their privately known preferences $P_d$, and for the priority-based mechanisms $\TTC$ and $\DA$, also the publicly known priorities $Q$).

 \begin{definition} A \emph{(concurrent) representation protocol} of a matching mechanism $f$ is a profile of functions $(\match_d)_{d \in \Appls}$, where for each $d$, $\match_d : \T_d \times \Certs \to \Insts$ for some set $\Certs$, with the following property: for every $t=(P_d)_{d\in\Appls}\in\T$, there exists $C \in \Certs$ such that if $\mu = f(t)$, then $\mu(d) = \match_d(P_d, C)$ for each $d\in\Appls$.
 We call an element $C \in \Certs$ a \emph{certificate}, and if $\mu(d) = \match_d(P_d,C)$ for all $d\in\Appls$, we say that $\mu$ is the matching \emph{induced by} certificate $C$ in the protocol.